kevzc/dotfiles/README.md

 Homebrew
 --------

-This step is optional, but I'm too lazy to do anything else.
+There are probably ways other than HomeBrew to achieve the same thing, but I'm too lazy to do anything else.

 1. Install [HomeBrew](https://brew.sh/).
 2. Use HomeBrew to install a bunch of stuff that macOS does not have for some reason: